tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - It takes the ovpRequest, auth_session, interactive_authorization_endpoint (iar) as input and submits the VP response to the Issuer's /iar endpoint.
 Then returns back the AuthorizationResponse to the caller.
     - Responsibilities include
       - validate auth request
-      - handle presentation (create authorization response by invoking handlePresentationRequest callback and creating VP response)
+      - handle presentation (create authorization response by invoking selectCredentialsForPresentation callback and creating VP response)
       - submit VP response to Issuer's /iar endpoint
       - return AuthorizationResponse to caller